xiefei001/demo/README.md

 entry components automatically.
 Though these two mechanisms account for most entry components, if your app happens to bootstrap or dynamically load a component by type imperatively, you must add it to entryComponents explicitly.

+### Tree shaker
+the Angular compiler only generates code for components which are reachable from the entryComponents; This means that adding more references to @NgModule.declarations does not imply that they will necessarily be included in the final bundle.

+In fact, many libraries declare and export components you'll never use.
+For the ones you don't reference, the tree shaker drops these components from the final code package.
+If a component isn't an entry component and isn't found in a template, the tree shaker will throw it away.